cxjcxj186/cxjcxj186.github.io/_posts/2019-06-27-Hodge Theory I.md

 **Remark 02：**
 The study of codimension $1$ geometry is roughly the study of line bundles.
 Classical line bundles are: the canonical bundle $K_X$; the line bundle $\mathcal{O}_{X}(D)$ associated to a divisor $D$; the twisted bundle $\mathcal{O}_X(k)$ for a projective manifold.

 The simplest examples of deformations are: projective morphism (projective bundles); Legendre family of elliptic curves; universal hyperplane sections (hypersurfaces) associated to a projective variety $X$ (line bundle over $X$).
-The interesting point is that: let  $\phi:X\to Y$ be a deformation with k\ddot{a}hler fibers, then the algebraic objects on fibers becomes analytic objects over $Y$, therefore, infinitesimal study is possible.
+The interesting point is that: let  $\phi:X\to Y$ be a deformation with k$\ddot{a}$hler fibers, then the algebraic objects on fibers becomes analytic objects over $Y$, therefore, infinitesimal study is possible.
 Examples are Kadaira-Spencer map; Hodge bundles, Griffiths transversality, and infinitesimal variation of Hodge structure (which should, at least, be linear); Jacobian filtration and normal functions; Hodge loci.

 Leray spectral sequence plays an important role in this case because it decomposes the study of $X$ into the base part $Y$ and the relative part (fiber part) $X/Y$.
 Actually, Hodge bundles and Griffiths transversality have pure algebraic interpretation.
 This interpretation makes it possible to study deformation theory algebraically.